-Services, on the other hand are intangible.
+Services, on the other hand, are intangible.
 You can’t touch them or own them.
-They are an experience that you get from a person or business.
-The outcomes of the service can be tangible – a new haircut or an insurance document, for example – but the service itself, you can’t actually touch.
+They’re an experience you get from a person or business.
+The outcomes of the service can be tangible.
+A new haircut or an insurance document, for example.
+But you can’t touch the service itself.

-It’s unique to you only for the time it happens, which means it’s inherently perishable.
+It’s unique to you only for the time it happens, which means it’s perishable.
 When the service experience is “done”, it goes away.
-You no longer own it, unless you pay for a repeat of the service.
+You no longer own it, unless you pay for it again.

 This all makes sense to “normal” people.

-Now some marketers like to argue that services like those we’ve mentioned – haircuts and insurance for example – are technically products if you take a broader view of products as “what the customer buys”.
+But some marketers like to argue services like those we’ve mentioned – haircuts and insurance, for example – are products too.
+But only if you take a broader view of products as “what the customer buys”.

 It’s a fair argument.
-But, it’s really only marketers who think that way.
+But, it’s only marketers who think that way.
 Real people think of products as things they can see and touch.
-So, when you look at services, and in particular digital services, it helps to have some additional ways to clarify those differences..
+So, when you look at services, especially digital services, it helps to have extra ways to clarify the differences.

 The 7Ps of Marketing Services

-So, that’s why we like the 7Ps model when we look at marketing services.
+That’s why we like the 7Ps model for planning marketing services.
 We like it because it doesn’t replace the original 4Ps.
-It evolves it with three more Ps – people, process and physical evidence / location.
-These help clarify the differences that come with services, because they cover areas like intangibility, ownership and perishability.
+It extends it with 3 more Ps – people, process and physical evidence / location.
+These pull out what’s different about services.

 Many businesses struggle to articulate a clear “product” using the original 4Ps definition of product – something tangible that’s owned.

 Think about services like banking, travel and insurance, for example.
 Think about personal services like hairdressing or medical treatments.
-Their products are experiences.
-These extra 3Ps give those businesses a way to articulate the experience in a much clearer way.
+Their “products” are experiences.
+These extra 3Ps give those businesses a way to plan the experience in a much clearer way.

 So, this could be as simple as the staff uniform and the “do you want fries with that?” experience of your average fast-food joint.

-And the standard view of “Product” from the 4Ps, stuff you make and put in a box, doesn’t automatically trigger these sorts of thoughts, does it?
+And the standard view of “product” from the 4Ps, stuff you make and put in a box, doesn’t make you think “people”, does it?

 Similarly, setting standard ways to deliver a service is important.
 We expect certain ways of working when we try to transfer money through our bank, book plane tickets or shop online.

-When we use these digital services, what we click and choose on the screen needs to make things happen in the real world.
+When we use these digital services, what we click and choose on the screen has to make things happen in the real world.

-Our bills needs to be paid.
+Our bills need to be paid.
 Our plane seats need to be booked.
 And our online shopping needs to land on our doorstep when we need it.

-For the delivery of these services to run smoothly, and efficiently, it’s important to set up clear Processes.
-So, for online shopping for example, the order to delivery process is critical.
-You need to plan in advance factors like the shipping packaging, the customer contact and the resolution of delivery issues.
+For the delivery of these services to run smoothly, and efficiently, it’s important to set up clear processes.
+For example, in online shopping, the order to delivery process is critical.
+You have to plan factors like shipping, packaging and customer service.

-Again, the standard view of “Product” in the marketing mix, doesn’t immediately prompt you to consider these, which is why this additional “P” helps.
+Again, the traditional view of “Product” doesn’t prompt you to think about these, which is why this process “P” is so helpful.

 Physical evidence / location

-So, think about the layout and signage in-store that helps you find the product you want at the supermarket, for example.
+So, think about the layout and signage which helps you find products in the supermarket, for example.

-Think about the ambience of your favourite restaurant.
+Think about the ambience and the way your favourite restaurant is decorated.

-Or, consider why you actually need a copy of the insurance policy or travel documents when you buy these services, when it’s already set up in their system.
+Or, consider why you feel the need to have a copy of the insurance policy or travel documents when you know the details are already set up in their system.

-These are all physical evidence of the service provided.
-But they’re not technically the actual “product” itself.
+These are all physical evidence of the service.
+But they’re not technically the “product” itself.

-While we do like the 4Ps, it’s not a “one size fits all” marketing model.
-Sometimes, you need to tweak or adapt that model to suit the context.
-And nowhere, is that more true than the world of services, and in particular digital services.
+We like the 4Ps, but it’s not a “one size fits all” model.
+Sometimes, you have to adapt it to suit the context.
+And nowhere, is that more true than services, and in particular digital services.

 The social impact changes how we interact with and talk about brands.
 Twenty years ago, your opinion about a brand would be limited to your friends and family.
 Now, you can share your opinions with the whole world on social media.
-Brands are under constant scrutiny, and customers expect instant responses to questions and problems.
-Brands now need to factor this interactivity into their customer experience.
+Brands are under constant scrutiny.
+Customers expect instant responses to questions and problems.
+Brands have to factor this interactivity into their customer experience.